 #7 Turnip Rock is an Easy Paddle

 Paddling to turnip rock is not hard.
-Located at the tip of the thumb, it’s about a four-hour round trip from Port Austin.
-This small guide offers a local point of view to avoid problems with the local law enforcement and property owners while enjoying a unique natural wonder.
+Located at the tip of Michigan’s thumb, the rock formation is located near Port Austin, Michigan.
+It’s about a four-hour round trip from Port Austin.
+This small guide offers a local point of view to avoid problems with local law enforcement and property owners while enjoying a unique natural wonder.

 #6 Turnip Rock is on Private Property